shamanec/ios-appium-docker/README.md

 1. You can remove the default docker image 'ios-appium' using the script by executing **./services.sh control** and selecting option **8) Remove Docker image**.

+## Prepare the Developer Disk images
-## Prepare the Developer Disk Images (Recommended)
+### Prepare the Developer Disk Images using the script (Recommended)

 1. Execute **./services.sh control** and select option **6) Setup developer disk images**

 This will clone the developer disk images repository and unzip the disk images for each supported version in the respective folders.

-### or alternatively if you don't want the disk images in the same folder as the project
+#### or alternatively if you don't want the disk images in the same folder as the project

 1. **git clone https://github.com/shamanec/iOS-DeviceSupport.git** in a folder of your choice.
 2. Unzip all the files as is.